TTitcombe/LotteryTicketHypothesis/README.md

 `main.py` trains a `LeNet`-esque classifier on MNIST.
 Run `python main.py -h` to see optional command line arguments.

+## Contributions
+Contributions are welcome.
+If opening a PR,
+ensure the code conforms to `black` formatting and `isort` import configurations.

 ## Project Organization

 ```